On partial information retrieval: the unconstrained 100 prisoner problem: Introduction

 \subsection{Outline of the paper}

 The paper is organized as follows: in section \ref{sec:2}, we introduce the general set-up of the problem, comment on the constraints that can be imposed on the prisoners' choices, and present some important definitions; in section \ref{sec:3} we present and discuss the three most general classes of strategies logically allowed to solve the classical PSG and obtain, analytically whenever possible, the winning probabilities of the random, key, and box strategies.
 Generalized hybrid strategies, possible for $n=N$ and necessary when empty boxes are present, i.e. $n<N$, will be analyzed in section \ref{sec:4} along with implementations of the ADI \cite{Avi} and GS \cite{GS} algorithms.
-We then present a summary of all our results in section \ref{sec:5}, formulate Conjecture \ref{conj}, and finally discuss in section \ref{sec:6} possible applications to mnemonic processes of information-retrieval in living organism endowed with memory.
-We also include an appendix where we discuss the pure random strategy, a (particularly) inefficient variant of the random strategy whereby players may revisit boxes they already opened, decreasing their chances of victory.
+We then present a summary of all our results in section \ref{sec:5}, formulate Conjecture \ref{conj}, and finally discuss in section \ref{sec:6}. possible applications to mnemonic processes of information-retrieval in living organism endowed with memory.
+We also include a set of appendices where we present some more details.

+All the codes used in this work are freely available as a part of a Python package \texttt{prisoners-search-game}\cite{psg_package}.